Read This First

 Prompt 1: List the 20 most common logical fallacies seen in philosophical discussions.

-The section works by contrast: Post Hoc Ergo Propter Hoc (After This, Therefore Because of This) as a load-bearing piece and Appeal to Tradition (Argumentum ad Antiquitatem) as a supporting reason.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Post Hoc Ergo Propter Hoc (After This, Therefore Because of This) as a load-bearing piece and Appeal to Tradition (Argumentum ad Antiquitatem) as a supporting reason.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Post Hoc Ergo Propter Hoc (After This, Therefore Because of This) distinct from Appeal to Tradition (Argumentum ad Antiquitatem).
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Post Hoc Ergo Propter Hoc (After This, Therefore Because of This) distinct from Appeal to Tradition (Argumentum ad Antiquitatem).
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Appeal to Authority in the Scopes Trial (1925), Slippery Slope in the Debate on Women’s, and Straw Man in the McCarthy Era (1950s).
+Treat Appeal to Authority in the Scopes Trial (1925), Slippery Slope in the Debate on Women’s, and Straw Man in the McCarthy Era (1950s) as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The inquiry pressure is self-suspicion: the reader has to ask which conclusion is being protected by identity, habit, or tribe.

 Ad Hominem